Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Variants of Dominating Set

 \section{Variants of Dominating Set}

 In companion work \cite{KKS20}, we showed that \textsc{Dominating Set} admits a kernel of size $k^{\Oh(c)}$.
-We were not able to resolve the parameterized complexity of \textsc{Dominating Set} in weakly $\gamma$-closed graphs.
-However, we develop FPT algorithms for the related \textsc{Independent Dominating Set} and \textsc{Dominating Clique} problems in weakly~$\gamma$-closed graphs.
+Recently, Lokshtanov and Surianarayanan showed that \textsc{Dominating Set} parameterized by~$\gamma+k$ can be solved in $\Oh^*(k^{\Oh(\gamma^2k^3)})$~time~\cite{LS21}.
+Here, we develop FPT-algorithms for the related \textsc{Independent Dominating Set} and \textsc{Dominating Clique} problems in weakly~$\gamma$-closed graphs.